kinseyzaire/galvanize-js-objects-arrays-warmup/README.md

 ## Instructions

 1. Fork this repo
-1. `console.log` you solutions to each question
+1. `console.log` your solution to each question
 1. Commit and push your changes and submit a pull request
 1. Rejoice!